Nightdavisao/N7EternalMobile/README.md

 2. [Download a proper file manager](https://github.com/zhanghai/MaterialFiles/releases/latest), we will need it to transfer the game files to the right directory.
 3. Download the [LÖVE engine's APK](https://github.com/love2d/love/releases/download/11.4/love-11.4-android.apk)
 4. Install everything you downloaded (I'm talking about the APKs, not the VN)
+5. Open the engine app at least one time.
-5. Extract the game's .love file to `(Internal storage)/Android/data/org.love2d.android/files/games/lovegame` using the file manager you downloaded.
+6. Extract the game's .love file to `(Internal storage)/Android/data/org.love2d.android/files/games/lovegame` using the file manager you downloaded.
 (You can extract it through the `Open with...` option when you long press the file and click the three dots on the top right corner.
 Rename the file to `n7e.zip` if you can't find the option.)
-6. Download the pre-patched game files [here](https://github.com/Nightdavisao/N7EternalMobile/releases/latest) and extract it to the same folder you extracted the game's .love file.
+7. Download the pre-patched game files [here](https://github.com/Nightdavisao/N7EternalMobile/releases/latest) and extract it to the same folder you extracted the game's .love file.
 Overwrite everything when asked.
-7. Now you're ready to play by launching the game's engine app.
+8. Now you're ready to play by launching the game's engine app.
 </details>
 <details>
 <summary markdown="span">Android 11 and up way</summary>